zion-king/varshni-modelling/python-viz/readme.md

 ## Python Visualisation
-This folder shows the Python codes used to generate visualisations for the numerical results obtained in the MATLAB simulations.
+This directory hosts the Python codes used to generate visualisations for the numerical results obtained in the MATLAB simulations.